Cycling through the dunes in the national park on Texel, one of Holland’s North Sea Wadden Islands

 By Bob Berwyn

-My son and I are flip-flopping along the cobblestones, trying to catch the streetcar headed to Linz Hauptbahnhof on the last day of our Euro-trek together.
+My son and I are flip-flopping along the cobblestones, trying to catch the streetcar headed to Linz Hauptbahnhof on the last day of our Euro-trek.

 “Did you remember to grab the tram tickets?”
-I ask, jogging the last few meters.
+I ask, jogging the last few meters to the stop.

-Dylan sprints behind me, toggling his pack, and says, “No, Dad, I forgot.
-I’m so sorry, Dad,” casting a dejected look down the tracks.
+Dylan sprints behind me, toggling his backpack, and says, “No, Dad, I forgot.
+I’m so sorry,” casting a dejected look down the tracks.

 The trolley leaves without us.
 As we fish around for a few Euros to plunk into the ticket-vending machine, I stifle the impulse to give a stern rebuke.
 Instead, I opt for the patient approach: “it’s important to be organized when you’re traveling abroad.
 You have to make a list, and double-check it before you go.
 Sometimes, you don’t get a second chance when you’re traveling.”